Community, Family, & Addiction Sciences

 Enriching individuals, families, and communities

-A degree in Community, Family, and Addiction Sciences gives students the tools to help others with the practical and professional skills necessary to succeed in today’s human services job market.
-Students have opportunities to collaborate with faculty members in research; to experience different aspects of programs through internships, classroom apprenticeships, and independent studies; and to participate in student organizations and activities.
+A degree in Community, Family, and Addiction Sciences gives students the tools to help others with the practical and professional skills necessary to succeed in today's human services job market.
+Students have opportunities to collaborate with faculty members in research; to experience different aspects of programs through internships, classroom apprenticeships, and independent studies.

 The Community, Family, and Addiction Sciences undergraduate program provides a strong foundation for students who pursue graduate degrees in marriage and family therapy, counseling, or other mental health fields.

 Bachelor of Science in Community, Family, and Addiction Sciences